lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

       remains low.
 Briefly using the resources does not extend the grace period.
       Only the average utilization over the last idle timeout is considered.

-Hovering your mouse over the Utilization Checker will display a tooltip with the utilization and threshold values.
+Hovering the mouse over the Utilization Checker will display a tooltip with the utilization and threshold values.
 The text color changes to yellow and then red as the current utilization approaches the threshold (indicating low resource utilization).